Starting Price, Per Night*

 Look forward to shore excursions on the water that include activities like snorkelling, diving, kayaking, and paddle-boarding.
 On land, some cruise lines even offer you the opportunity to ride a camel in the Baja desert.

-Sea of Cortez/Baja Mexico Cruises
+Sea of Cortez/Baja Mexico

 Itineraries that visit the Sea of Cortez (also known as the Gulf of California) are for anyone that wants a more authentic and active adventure.
 Look on a map and you’ll see that the Sea of Cortez is a dividing line with the Baja peninsula on one side and mainland Mexico on the other.
 On the peninsula, Baja California is to the north and Baja California Sur, with wildly popular Cabo San Lucas at its tip, is to the south.
 Other Baja California Sur ports include Loreto and La Paz, the capital of Baja.
 The vast Reserva de la Biosfera El Vizcaino (national park) separates the two California Sur regions.
-On the mainland side of Mexico, you’ll visit ports like Guaymas in Sonora, Topolobampo and Mazatlan in Sinaloa, and Puerto Vallarta in Jalisco.
+On the mainland side of Mexico, you’ll visit ports like Guaymas in Sonora, Topolobampo, and Mazatlan in Sinaloa, and Puerto Vallarta in Jalisco.

 If you’re into whale watching, you’ll want to visit the Sea of Cortez, a major highway whales use to make the trip from Alaska each year during high season.
 That’s January through April.
 You’ll see blue whales, especially near Loreto, fin whales (that can be seen nearly anytime between December and May), California gray whales (that love to hang around Magdalena Bay in February and March), and other species.

-There are a wide range of other animals to spy during your Sea of Cortez voyage too.
+There is a wide range of other animals to spy during your Sea of Cortez voyage too.
 Look for dolphins and sea lions as well as manta rays and all manner of tropical fish and birds like pelicans and blue-footed boobies.
 When you’re not on the water, look for the flora and fauna of the desert mountain range, which offers an ideal tableau for hiking and mountain biking.

 Top Mexican Ports of Call